 Late Policy & Missed Work: Assignments, Quizzes and Section Reviews have a one-week grace period with no penalty.
 However, discussions are hard to make up after they end, so you will need to contact the TA to get permission and instructions on if/how to make those up.
+Bridge questions will only be available in class, or from a classmate that was in class.
 We will work with you as best as possible if you need to miss class.

 Religious Observances, Military Duty & other Unavoidable Absences: Students who anticipate the necessity of missing deadlines due to religious observances must provide notice of the dates to the instructor, in writing (email is fine) at least one week in advance of the missed class days so accommodations to be made.
 For other unavoidable absences, contact me as soon as you know the dates.
-Please do not wait until after you have missed assignments to ask for an exception, as I may not be able to help - especially near the end of the semester.
+Please do not wait until after you have missed assignments to ask for an exception, as we may not be able to help - especially near the end of the semester.